TrisPatt/Big-Ts-Chophouse/README.md

 * Responding to customer reviews as a superuser
 * Gallery page
 * Setup of SMTP to send emails to user
+* Sending a reservation reminder e-mail to customers
+* Searchable filtering of reviews by rating
+* Allowing users to rest password if forgotten

 ## Technologies Used